 William earned his three medals.

-His parents received his Army effects, including a War Gratuity of £11.
+His parents received his Army effects, pay of £8 16s 8d and a War Gratuity of £11.
 A pension card has not been found, indicating that William lived independently at the time of his enlistment.

-His father retired and died in January 1919 in Clevedon, Somerset.
+His father retired and died aged 62 on the 25th January 1919 in Clevedon, Somerset.

 In 1939 his mother, 78 and incapacitated, is living with married daughter Georgiana at 286 Fishponds Road, Bristol.
 She died in 1943 in a nursing home in Harrow, Middlesex, leaving over £2,000 to daughter Georgiana.